BENEFITS OF BLUEBERRIES FOR YOUR HEALTH

 Blueberries may lower blood pressure and oxidized LDL which is a risk factor for Heart Disease, it won't cure the actual disease.

-This was an observational study, so it can not prove that the blueberries caused the reduction in risk, but it seems very likely given the known beneficial effects on risk factors.
+Clearly, as this was an observational study, it can not prove that the blueberries caused the reduction in risk, but it seems very likely given the known beneficial effects on risk factors.

 BOTTOM LINE: